Environmental Defenders Office

-Environmental Defenders Office (EDO) is an Australian NGO that encourages, funds, and provides lawyers and legal support for litigation, law reform, and community engagement on climate change and environmental issues.
+Environmental Defenders Office (EDO) is a company limited by guarantee and an Australian Charity / NGO that encourages, funds, and provides lawyers and legal support for litigation, law reform, and community engagement on climate change and environmental issues.
 EDO formed in late 2019 with the merger of eight separate state and territory organisations into one national organisation.
 Topics of interest to EDO include: climate change, biodiversity, water, and healthy communities.

+EDO was founded in 1996 and consisted of nine independently constituted and managed community environmental law centres located in States and Territories of Australia.
+In 2014, EDO Victoria left to form Environmental Justice Australia.
+In 2019, the eight separate EDOs of Australia agreed to merge into one national organisation, Environmental Defenders Office (EDO Ltd).
 EDO has eight offices around Australia, located in: Adelaide, Brisbane, Cairns, Canberra, Darwin, Hobart, Perth and Sydney.

 Litigation

-EDO finds and represents members of the public and environmental groups in legal action which seeks to protect biodiversity, local communities and Australia's unique landscapes.

-EDO lawyers have been involved in some of Australia's biggest climate change and environmental legal battles, from the Adani mine and drilling in the Great Australian Bight, to protecting whales in the Antarctic.
+EDO represents individuals, community groups and non-government organisations in environmental and planning litigation across Australian jurisdictions.
+Its work primarily involves judicial review proceedings, merits appeals in planning tribunals, and public interest litigation under Commonwealth and state environmental laws, including the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act), state planning legislation and offshore petroleum regulation frameworks.

+EDO has been involved in a number of cases concerning coal mining, gas development, biodiversity protection, offshore petroleum activities and climate change impacts.
+Legal commentators have noted that Australia is one of the most active jurisdictions globally for climate-related public interest litigation, with EDO acting in several such matters.

+Public interest environmental law centres such as EDO have been described by legal academics as playing a role in facilitating access to justice and testing administrative decision-making.
+Critics argue that such litigation can delay or increase the cost of major development projects.
+Supporters argue it strengthens regulatory accountability and improves decision-making quality.

 Law reform

 EDO lawyers regularly make submissions on aspects of environmental law reform and participate in Federal and State Government inquiries and consultation processes.
 EDO has advocated strongly for changes to the Environmental Protection and Biodiversity Conservation Act to better protect Australia's unique wildlife and landscapes from ongoing threats.